By: Jason Salmon, Senior Vice President – Kay Properties and Investments, LLC

 In order to invest in DST real estate, an individual or entity must be an accredited investor.
 If so, an investor can work with Kay Properties and Investments to review offerings from multiple real estate asset managers–or sponsor firms.
 These sponsors generally have between one and five DSTs out in the market at any given time.
 Kay Properties is a DST brokerage firm whereby we work with many different real estate sponsor companies which gives our clients an opportunity to invest in a diversified DST portfolio that is right for the client’s situation, goals and objectives.

 Sponsor companies are firms that find institutional real estate opportunities, conduct underwriting and due-diligence, acquire the real estate, place it into the DST structure and then make fractional DST ownership available to investors.
+Therefore, the financial reporting by sponsors is one of the key aspects of the Delaware Statutory Trust Investor Relations.

 The founder of Kay Properties, Dwight Kay, has been involved in over $7 Billion dollars of DST properties throughout his career and one of his main pieces of advice to investors is to never invest based on who the sponsor company alone is but to always invest based on the merits of the real estate.
 The real estate should always come first, and then from there, an evaluation of the sponsor company.